Book Appointment Now

 What Surgeon Credentials Should You Verify?

-Your surgeon should hold double board certification.
+You should verify that your surgeon holds double board certification.
 This means certification from both CMCG and CMCOEM.
 CMCOEM validates specific bariatric expertise.
-Top surgeons also hold international fellowships.
-These include FACS, IFASMBS, and IFSO.
+Top surgeons also hold international fellowships such as FACS, IFASMBS, and IFSO.
 These credentials confirm training consistent with US and Canadian standards.

-What Are the Success Rates for Bariatric Surgery in Mexico?
+What Outcomes Can You Expect From Bariatric Surgery in Mexico?

 |---|---|---|